inlets/inlets.dev/blog/_posts/2020-10-08-advanced-cloud-patterns.md

 ---
 layout: post
 title: Learn Advanced Cloud Networking Patterns with inlets
-description: Learn a number of advanced cloud patterns you can apply with inlets OSS and inlets Pro for hybrid-cloud, multi-cluster and federation.
+description: Learn a number of advanced cloud patterns you can apply with inlets for hybrid-cloud, multi-cluster and federation.
 author: Alex Ellis
 tags: sdn sdwan inlets-cloud
 author_img: alex
 date: 08-10-2020
 ---

-Learn a number of advanced cloud patterns you can apply with inlets OSS and inlets Pro for hybrid-cloud, multi-cluster and federation.
+Learn a number of advanced cloud patterns you can apply with inlets for hybrid-cloud, multi-cluster and federation.

 inlets &reg; is a network tunnel that can be used to connect services between private and public clusters.
 The open source version comes with support for HTTP and the commercial edition (inlets Pro) adds support for TCP and has built-in TLS and [Kubernetes](https://kubernetes.io) support through the [inlets-operator](https://github.com/inlets/inlets-operator).